Updated: May 16, 2022

 11. MediSafe App - App for phone or tablet Giving help to remember medication including letting family members know if medication appears to have been missed.
 If your family member has a smartphone, this App’s ability to remind you to take medication, confirm you’ve taken it, and alert family or caregivers if you don’t confirm.
 Handy features like managing prescriptions and warning about medication interactions.

-Products like these two offer the ability to store medication, give reminders, and set the schedule of what to take when, to stay well.
+Products like these offer the ability to store medication, give alerts and reminders, have a security key for safety, and set the schedule of what to take when, to stay well.

 Getting Help and Anti-Lost

 There is a range of choices, and you can also refer to those above, (in Communications) that can call for help.